Brigad/ssr-starter-pack/README.md

 ## A painless experience for the developer

 I talked a lot about the production setup, but what about development?
-It is quite similar to production, except we add hot reloading to the server and client, meaning we don't have to rebuild between files changes.
+It is quite similar to production, except we add hot reloading to the server and client, meaning we don't have to rebuild between file changes.

 ```js
 const webpack = require('webpack');